ellisp/blog-source/_posts/2026-06-14-samoa-seasonal-adjustment.md

 title: Seasonal adjustment
 date: 2026-06-14
 tag:
-   - TimeSeries
+   - Timeseries
    - Tourism
    - WorkRelated
 description: Seasonal adjustment is easy but getting hold of data can be hard.
-In this case I wrangle Samoa's monthly visitor arrivals data from 2017 to present and then use the seas and fable R packages to seasonally adjust it and ask if there is an impact from Iran war fuel crisis (there isn't).
+In this case I wrangle Samoa's monthly visitor arrivals data from 2017 to present and then use the seas and fable R packages to seasonally adjust it and ask if there is an impact from Iran war fuel crisis (there isn't evidence of one yet).
 image: /img/0322-final-presentation.svg
 socialimage: https:/freerangestats.info/img/0322-final-presentation.png
 category: R